 - Get in the ring at the Hippodrome—an ancient Greek arena used for… You guessed it: Horse racing!

 - See what swimming in water ten times saltier than the ocean feels like in the out-of-this-world Dead Sea.

-- Head back to Amman for a free evening.
+- Head back to Amman for some more sightseeing with your Tour Director.

-- Day 4: Travel to Wadi Rum + Sunset Camel Ride
+- Day 4: Explore Kerak Castle + Travel to Wadi Rum

 Dead Sea?
 Check.
 Ancient ruins?
 Check.
 Big city?
 Check.
 What are you missing?
 A trip through the desert, of course!
 It wouldn’t be Jordan without an adventure into the sandy south of the country to watch the dry landscape become a stunning watercolor of purples, pinks, and oranges as the sun sets.
 The Wadi Rum Desert Valley has been occupied by humans for practically forever.
 Keep an eye out for depictions of antelope carved into the sandstone walls over 7,000 years ago.

 - Stop en route to Wadi Rum at Kerak to check out a big ol’ castle built by Christian Crusaders in the 1100s.